GauravSingh72/Bed-Bath-Beyond-Clone/README.md

 <h2> Greetings!
 I'm Gaurav Singh, a student at Masai, I worked on a project for Masai Construct Week in Unit-4.
-My task involves replicating the bedbathandbeyond.com website.</h2>
+My task involved replicating the bedbathandbeyond.com website.</h2>

 <h2>This is a Solo Project</h2>